kschuler/ling001/ling001/index.md

 #### If I am happy with my grade on the first three exams, do I have to take the fourth?
 Nope!
 You can skip the fourth exam if you like and it will be dropped.
 Your grade will be based on the first three exams.

+#### If I miss my recitation, can I come to another section that week?
+Yes, but the rooms are small so it's best to email the section TA to let them know.